OliverZhaohaibin/iPhotos/README.md

 Video thumbnail generation and duration metadata rely on the `ffmpeg` toolchain.
 Install `ffmpeg`/`ffprobe` and ensure they are on your `PATH` so Windows users receive motion previews instead of placeholders.

+Image metadata and HEIC decoding fall back to Pillow when available.
+On some Windows Python builds the optional `_ctypes` extension is missing, which prevents Pillow from importing.
+In that case the application skips Pillow-backed features and continues with basic placeholders; install a Python distribution that includes `_ctypes` to re-enable rich previews.